Cirrus-Minor/witchblast/readme.txt

 Changes
 -------
 Next release
+- ADD 2 players mode
 - ADD Player scores are shining in score screens
 - ADD German translation
 - ADD Config option to turn off the pause while losing the focus
+- ADD Config option to turn off sprite batching of particles
+- ADD Config option to decrease lifetime of particles (for old computers)
+- ADD Potion description in the pause screen
+- MOD Effect cooldown are now in the upper part of the interface
+- MOD Cooldown to pick up a potion we've dropped is now 5 seconds
 - FIX Inputs are processed while the game window has no focus
 - FIX Doors don't open when there is still spider webs in room
 - FIX Spider webs slow down some spiders
 - FIX Item order in the inventory
 - FIX It's possible to let the player name blank
+- FIX It's possible to drop potions we don't have
+- FIX Closing the game in the pause screen don't save the game

 v0.7
 - ADD Destructible tiles